zer0-os/zNS/docs/contracts/registry/ZNSRegistry.md

 ```

 Creates a new domain record.
-Only callable by the `ZNSRegistrar`
+Only callable by the `ZNSRootRegistrar.sol`
 or an address that has REGISTRAR_ROLE.
 This is one of the last calls in the Register
-flow that starts from `ZNSRegistrar.registerDomain()`.
+flow that starts from `ZNSRootRegistrar.registerRootDomain()`.
 Calls 2 internal functions to set
 the owner and resolver of the domain separately.
 Can be called with `resolver` param as 0, which will exclude the call to set resolver.
 Emits `DomainOwnerSet` and possibly `DomainResolverSet` events.